Maine Lighthouses

 Isle au Haut Bay.

-“It is exposed, ugly and curiously a gathering place for sea ducks,” he said.
+“It is exposed, ugly and curiously a gathering place for sea ducks,” he says.

 “According to one of the lighthouse keepers it is the only light whose prisms